Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/index.md

 badge: enterprise
 ---

-A control plane group is a read-only group that combines configuration from its members, which are standard control planes.
+A control plane group is a read-only control plane that combines configuration from its members, which are standard control planes.
 All of the standard control planes within a control plane group share the same cluster of data plane nodes.